-"L" for Listen, Empathise and Communicate Respect (using empathetic annotations)
+Listen, Empathise and Communicate Respect (using empathetic annotations)

 Starting with "L", adults should listen, empathise, and convey respect to children.
-This involves attentively hearing out concerns and responding with empathy.
+This involves attentively hearing out concerns and responding with Empathy.
 Demonstrating respect entails thanking children for reaching out, focusing on them, and using appropriate body language and facial expressions.
 Some useful expressions that we could use in this particular step are the following: "What would you like to talk about?", "I can understand why you are concerned, this is a serious problem", "I appreciate that you came to talk with me", etc.

-"A" for Ask Productive Questions
+Ask Productive Questions

 The "A" step involves asking questions and gathering insights on the issue shared by children.
 This respectful inquiry helps understand the children's viewpoint.
 As gaining insight can only happen by advancing the conversation, it is advised to avoid asking closed-off questions that only require a "Yes" or "No" answer during this step.
-Instead, follow-up questions such as "What more can you tell me to help me understand?", "What would I see if I was there?", "Let's talk more about \\\\\\ (a person/a situation/a specific action) turned out/acted/reacted/spoke this way?", or "Did it turn out how you thought it would?
+Instead, follow-up questions such as "What more can you tell me to help me understand?", "What would I see if I was there?", "Let's talk more about (a person/a situation/a specific action); how did make you feel?", or "Why do you think (a person/a situation/a specific action) turned out/acted/reacted/spoke this way?", or "Did it turn out how you thought it would?
 Why or why not?" are more useful choices at this step.
-Even if children can't answer these questions, they are encouraged to think more about what they're trying
+Even if children can't answer these questions, they are encouraged to think more about what they're trying to tell us and organise their thoughts so that it's easier for them to open up28.